JNicoZB/eco_genomics_2025/population_genomics/popgen_notes.md

 ### 09/18/2025: Review bamstats and set up nucleotaide diversity estimation using ANGSD

--   Wrote a short script called bamstats review.r located in 'myscripts' to evaluate the mapping success
+-   Wrote a short script called bamstats review.r located in \myscripts to evaluate the mapping success

 -   Saw roughly 66% of reads mapped in poper pairs

 -   Obtened